Molten-Salt/Brian-s-Bluestamp-Engineering-Portfolio/index.md

-By extruding and lofting 2D sketches, I created a hollowed-out frustum to serve as the base.
-A cylinder with two rectangular beams to be rotated, and a 3D U shape to tilt the solar panel up and down.
-The servo motor's horn is equipped with holes that allow 2 bolts to go through them, which are attached to the rectangular beam for greater structural support.
+By extruding and lofting 2D sketches, I created a hollowed-out frustum to serve as the base, a cylinder with two rectangular beams to be rotated by a servo motor, and a U shape.
+On top of the base is a hole for the servo motor to snap on.
+The horn of the Servo is attached to the cylindric base via 2 miniature bolts.
+A hole is also placed on a recentgular beam, where a servo motor snaps on.
+The motor tilts the U shape, and therefore, the solar panel up and down.